Moh-Snoussi/mini-dependencies/README.md

 ```

 ### Pages:
-A page is a html file in the public folder, e.g. if we have a welcome-component in `public/play.html`. the component will be stored in `components/welcome/play/welcome.html, css and js`.
+A page is a html file in the public folder, e.g. if we have a welcome-component in `public/play.html`. the component will be fetched from in `components/welcome/play/welcome.html, css and js` if found a /component/welcome/play, otherwise will use components/welcome/welcome.html, css and js.

 ## Features